DSpace/vagrant-dspace/README.md

 3. _WINDOWS ONLY_ : Any users of Vagrant from Windows MUST create a GitHub-specific SSH Key (at `~/.ssh/github_rsa`) which is then connected to your GitHub Account.
 There are two easy ways to do this:
    * Install [GitHub for Windows](http://windows.github.com/) - this will automatically generate a new `~/.ssh/github_rsa` key.
    * OR, manually generate a new `~/.ssh/github_rsa` key and associate it with your GitHub Account.
 [GitHub has detailed instructions on how to do this.](https://help.github.com/articles/generating-ssh-keys)
+   * SIDENOTE: Mac OSX / Linux users do NOT need this, as Vagrant's SSH Key Forwarding works properly from Mac OSX & Linux.
+There's just a bug in using Vagrant + Windows.
 4. `cd [vagrant-dspace]/`
 5. `vagrant up`